FabienCoutant/SparkUp/README.md

   Take not that you need to be at the project's root folder.

-  - Local Deployment (Ganache) : `npm truffle deploy --reset --network development`
+  - Local Deployment (Ganache) : `npm run deploy-local`
-  - Ropsten Deployment : `npm truffle deploy --reset --network ropsten`
+  - Ropsten Deployment : `npm run deploy-ropsten`
   - Ethereum Deployment : `npm truffle deploy --reset --network mainnet`

 :white_check_mark: Take not that our smart-contracts are deployed on Ropsten at the addresses defined